 A minority stake is simply a portion of equity less than 50% of the total amount of shares in a business.
-The benefits of selling a stake of this size in a secondary transaction is that you as the founder can liquidate part of your equity for a personal return while retaining a majority stake and thus maintaining control of the company.
+The benefits of selling a stake of this size in a secondary transaction is that you as the founder can liquidate part of your ownership for a personal return while retaining future upside and influence in your business.

 Taking a few chips off the table is a common method for de-risking business ownership.
 Nobody knows what the future holds so in the event of a downturn in the business, at least you as the founder will not have all eggs in the same basket.
-Creating financial cushioning via a partial cash-out, you subsequently hedge your bet as a founder if you want to take your business all the way.
+Creating financial cushioning via a partial cash-out, you subsequently hedge your bet as a founder if you want to take your business all the way and stay involved.

 So how does it work?
 Here are a few examples of bootstrapped founders who sold minority stakes via secondary transactions.